 According to Kirichevsky, the process of mass production of GLSDB could be slowed down by the guidance system.
 These missiles were designed based on the GBU-39 aerial bomb (SDB), which is aimed at a target using a laser beam from an aircraft, while the GLSDB must be launched from a ground installation.
 And for this it was also necessary to come up with some technical solution.

-Already in May it became known that the UK was transferring to us more powerful Storm Shadow/SCALP EG air-to-ground cruise missiles.
+Already in May it became known that Great Britain was transferring to us more powerful Storm Shadow/SCALP EG air-to-ground cruise missiles.
 And two months later, France announced the supply of similar weapons.
 The range of this Franco-British aircraft missile in the basic model can reach 560 km.
 But the Ukrainian army probably received an export version limited to 250-290 kilometers.
 The warhead of these missiles is about 450 kilograms.
 This is multiple times more than that of our attack UAVs (the weight of their combat charge does not exceed 75 kg, for “martyrs” - about 50) and GMLRS to HIMARS (approximately 90 kg).

 “The French probably gave us 50-80 SCALP.
 In total, their army had about 400 such missiles.
 In fact, they transferred up to 20% of their reserves to us.
 Ten years ago, no one thought about the need to create large arsenals of such weapons, so there are simply few of them in the world.
 And the transfer of more weapons could already harm the country’s own defense capability.
 That’s why there is a so-called quota around the world - one country cannot transfer to another more than 25% of a certain type of weapon,” says military expert, reserve colonel of the Armed Forces of Ukraine Sergei Grabsky.